19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Player Character Components/Chosen Statistics/Constitution.md

 - How much damage you can take
 - How quickly you can recover health
 - Traveling long distances
-- Resisting physical effects (cold, disease, poison, etc.)
+- Resisting physical effects (cold, disease, poison, acid, etc.)

 Other use cases that fall in line with these according to referee discretion may also use **CON**